pietromandracci/gnuplot_manager/README.rst

 - *DEFAULT_XPOS*
 - *DEFAULT_YPOS*

-the first one is a string (e.g. 'x11' or 'wxt') while the other ones are numbers expressing the window position and size in pixels.
+the first one is a string (e.g. 'x11'), while the other ones are numbers expressing the window position and size in pixels.

 If you want to open a plot window using gnuplot defaults, you can pass the